swainechen/chenlab-training/websites/gis-aws/content/13-ShareAMI/02-ShareAMI.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMIPermissions.png)

 6. In the **Modify Image Permissions** dialog type in the AWS Account Number in the **AWS Account Number** field and click on **Add Permissions**.
+Make sure to clarify the correct AWS Account Number with your collaborator.

 Observe that the default selection of the **This image is currently** attribute is set to **Private** indicating that you are sharing this with a specific AWS account and not publishing it the public domain.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMIPermissionsDialog1.png)

-7.	click on the **Save** button.
+7. Click on the **Save** button.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2AMIPermissionsDialog2.png)

-Your AMI has now been shared with a specific AWS Account you provided the AWS Account Number for. you could ask your team-memeber/Fellow Researcher to create an EC2 instance from a shared AMI, to have a look at those steps see the earlier sections in the workshop that desctibe those.
+Your AMI has now been shared with a specific AWS Account you provided the AWS Account Number for.
+You could now invite your collaborator to create an EC2 instance from your shared AMI (Refer to section X about setting up a linux machine from a previously created AMI).

 **It is also possible to share an EBS Volume snapshot in a similar manner**

-8. On the Left navigation pane of the **EC2 dashboard** click on **Snapshots** under the **Elastic Block Store** section.
+8. On the left navigation pane of the **EC2 dashboard**, under the **Elastic Block Store** section, click on **Snapshots**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2Snapshots.png)

-9. Next select the EBS Snapshot you would like to share and further click on **Actions** and choose and select **Modify Permissions**.
-Follow the same steps as sharing the AMI i.e. 6 and 7 above.
+9. Next select the EBS Snapshot you would like to share and click on **Actions**.
+Select **Modify Permissions** from the drop-down list.
+Follow the same steps on sharing the AMI from steps 6 and 7 above.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2SnapshotsPermissions.png)

-You would now have also shared the snapshot with a  AWS Account you provided the AWS Account Number for. you could ask your team-memeber/Fellow Researcher to create a Volume out of the shared snapshot.
+You would now have also shared the snapshot with an AWS Account you provided the AWS Account Number for.
+You could ask your collaborator to create a Volume from the shared snapshot.